Eletrobras

 Climate Strategy

-In 2012 Eletrobras issued the Declaration of Commitment on Climate Change.
+Eletrobras issued the Declaration of Commitment on Climate Change since 2012.
 This statement is incorporated into the climate change guidelines of Eletrobras Companies Environmental Policy.

-Eletrobras Companies' actions related with climate change are in line with the international agreements to which Brazil is a signatory, such as the Paris Agreement and with the Sustainable Development Goals 7 – Affordable and Clean Energy and 13 - Action Against Global Climate Change - that were identified as one of the most relevant for Eletrobras Companies.
+Eletrobras' actions related with climate change are in line with the international agreements to which Brazil is a signatory, such as the Paris Agreement and with the Sustainable Development Goals 7 – Affordable and Clean Energy and 13 - Action Against Global Climate Change - that were identified as one of the most relevant for Eletrobras.

-Eletrobras participates in several external forums such as the Brazilian Forum on Climate Change, Global Compact Climate Action Platform and the Technical Chamber on Climate of the Brazilian Business Council for Sustainable Development.
-Eletrobras is a signatory to the Position on Carbon Pricing Mechanisms of the Entrepreneurial Initiative for Climate - IEC, the Open Letter - Private Sector supporting the Carbon Pricing in Brazil prepared by the IEC with the support of the Carbon Pricing Leadership Coalition (CPLC), Positioning of the Brazilian business sector on the urgency of creating a regulated carbon market in Brazil and Letter from the Brazilian business sector on the Ecological Transition Plan – 'Green Package'.
+We are signatories of the Position on Carbon Pricing Mechanisms of the Entrepreneurial Initiative for Climate - IEC, the Open Letter - Private Sector supporting the Carbon Pricing in Brazil prepared by the IEC of the Letter from the Brazilian business sector on the Ecological Transition Plan – 'Green Package' and of the Positioning of the Brazilian business sector on the urgency of creating a regulated carbon market in Brazil

 Since 2010, Eletrobras has voluntarily responded to the CDP – Disclosure insight action.
 Since 2018, we have supported the Task Force on Climate-Related Financial Disclosures (TCFD).